Faro

 A plywood structure inserted into the architecture of an old fortress in Faro's city center.

-At the end of the tunnel, a small slit allowed one to look onto a dark chamber where a camera obscura projected, with the aid of a mirror and a lens, the cityscape (view A) onto an old plastic gasoline container.
+At the end of the tunnel, a small slit allowed one to look into a dark chamber where a camera obscura projected, with the aid of a mirror and a lens, the cityscape (view A) onto an old plastic gasoline container.

 view B (long exposure)